Structure of Capital Market in India: Capital Market Reform in India | Mumbai University 2021-22

 - PAN made Mandatory: PAN has been made mandatory with effect from 1st January 2007 to strengthen the KYC “know your customer.

-- Electronic Transactions: Due to technological development in the recent.
+- Electronic Transactions: Due to technological development in recent.
 The physical transaction or paperwork is reduced.
 Now investors make transactions online.
 It helps to save both money and time for investors.
 Thus it has made investing safer and hassle-free influencing more people to join the capital market.

 - Mutual Fund, Corporation Bonds, AIF: SEBI notified the Infrastructure Investment Trust Regulation in Sept 2014 that provides a framework for registration and regulation of investment in India.
 SEBI ( Research Analysts) Regulation, 2014 was notified on Sept 01, 2014.